microsauce/gravy/README.md

 Servlet 3.0 (the meat and potatoes) & Groovy (the Gravy)
 ===

-***
+	route('/hello/:name') {
+		out << "Hello $name!"
+	}

 This README is a work in progress, more to come . . .

-Gravy is a framework for developing web applications on Servlet 3.0 compliant web containers.
-Taking inspiration from Sinatra and Express.js, Gravy is an attempt to bring dynamic server scripting into the Java space, in particular, war deployments to Servlet 3.0 compliant web containers.
+Gravy is a framework for rapid development of web applications on Servlet 3.0 compliant web containers.
+Taking inspiration from Sinatra and Express.js, Gravy is an effort to bring dynamic server scripting into the Java space, in particular, the Java enterprise web container.

-For your infrastructure it's just meat-and-potatoes, but for the developer it's all Gravy.

 ## Features
 ***
 * Rapid application development
-	* Groovy
-	* Auto hot code-swapping
-* Powerful Sinatra style routing
+* Sinatra style routing
 	* Regular expressions
-	* Embedded uri parameters
+	* named, wildcard, and optional uri parameters
 * Elegant controller syntax
-* Modular design
+* Modules
-* Multiple templating options (four and counting):
+* Templates (three template modules and counting):
-	* gstring module- an enhanced GStringTemplateEngine
+	* gstring module - an enhanced GStringTemplateEngine
 		* layouts
 		* internationalization
 		* XSS sanitizing
 	* freemarker module
 	* scalate module
-		* jade
-		* mustache
-		* scaml
-	* JSP/JSTL - the old stand-bye
 * Environment based configuration
-* Integrated build system
+* Integrated development lifecycle tools
+	* clean, compile, test, war

 ## System Requirements
 ***